cepdnaclk/e18-6sp-Disease-Monitoring-in-dairy-industry/docs/README.md

 2. Prediction Results: Once the data is submitted, the machine learning model analyzes the input and provides predictions on the likelihood of Subclinical Mastitis positivity.
 The results are presented in a clear and understandable format.
 3. Data Visualization: The web application offers interactive charts and graphs to visualize the data and trends associated with Subclinical Mastitis.
 This visual representation assists users in comprehending and interpreting the information effectively.

+Our Disease Monitoring web application empowers dairy farmers and industry professionals with an efficient and accurate tool for early detection and prevention of Subclinical Mastitis in their herds.
+By utilizing machine learning and milk quality data, we aim to improve the overall health and productivity of dairy cows, ultimately benefiting the dairy industry as a whole.

 ## Links

 - [Project Repository](https://github.com/cepdnaclk/{{ e18-6sp-Disease-Monitoring-in-dairy-industry }}){:target="_blank"}